 At the heart of the discussion about differences between hearing and listening, therefore, is the concept of attention.
 The fact is that most people think of attention as a consciously directed process but that's not entirely accurate.
 Attention can be a very conscious process as you make a point of focusing on a particular sensory input or your own internal feelings and thoughts.
 However, attention can also be involuntary, as the brain directs its focus on to sensory input it considers important.

 Some brains are easily distracted which can make sensory processing problematic.
 If a brain switches attention before it has fully received sensory input, the processing will be incomplete leading to poor interpretation and understanding.
-It's interesting to note that a significant number of people who are diagnosed with Auditory processing disorders are also diagnosed with Attention deficit disorders.
+It's interesting to note that a significant number of people who are diagnosed with Auditory processing disorders are also diagnosed with Attention deficit disorders (Learn more about speech disorders here).
 Some people argue that this is a confusion and that the Attention deficit disorder diagnosis is incorrect.
 However if you look at it, fine tuning attention becomes critical for sensory processing.
 And interpretation and understanding depend on accurate sensory processing.